DalekBaldwin/check-it/README.md

 Eventually, check-it will be integrated more elegantly with individual test frameworks by extending their APIs.
 For now, you can reduce code repetition by declaring a file to output regression cases for all `regression-id`s in a given package with `(register-package-regression-file :package file)`, so you don't have to mention the file in each test.

+You can also provide a list of explicit inline examples that will also be checked before any random cases are generated using the `:examples` keyword argument to `check-it`.

 ## Shrinking

 When a generated value fails a test, check-it searches for a simpler value as follows: